cryptomator/cryptomator.github.io/content/comparisons/_index.en.md

 ---
 title: "Comparisons"
-description: "Find out how Cryptomator compares to other encryption tools and why it's the best choice for your data."
+description: "In this overview, we'll show you how Cryptomator compares to other encryption tools and why it's the best choice for your cloud storage data."
 ---